 Certain data about travel behaviour and travel preferences will be collected via crowdsourcing and social media (2).
-A panel, consisting of a representative sample of the Dutch population, will be followed throughout the years and changes in air travel behaviour will be followed over time and be explained from changes within their households or personal circumstances, spatial changes, policy measures, etc.
+A panel, including participants from five Dutch urban areas (Amsterdam, Utrecht, Groningen, Delft and Alkmaar), will be followed throughout the years and changes in air travel behaviour will be followed over time and be explained from changes within their households or personal circumstances, spatial changes, policy measures, etc.

 The virtual reality (VR) and augmented reality (AR) environments (3) aim to closely observe (individual)

 human behaviour and experiences in specific experimental traffic conditions, such as potentially dangerous, not-yet existing, or rarely occurring situations.
 This could for example be a situation where pedestrians or cyclists interact with an autonomous vehicle or when they have to evacuate a building.